NIVANorge/Mobius2/docs/existingmodels/easytox.md

 **This page is under construction.**

 TODO: Link to math descriptions.
 Link to source code.
+Reference to papers.

 EasyTox is a contaminant module for the EasyLake model, to be used in conjunction with the SimplyTox contaminant catchment model.